-In the case of the first two types of protagonists, their behavior can be explained based on a context of impunity, taking into account years of violent actions that end up in only few cases of prosecutions and sentences (seizure of public schools, sport events that end in riots, burnt of rural properties and bombings by anarchic groups, to mention a few) In the case of the peaceful protesters, intuition tell us that there is a general malaise due to the deterioration in their quality of life that has not found any answer from the political representatives, hence the banners that urge for curbing the prescription drugs prices up to addressing criminal activities, something that has been already recorded by public opinion polls.
+In the case of the first two types of protagonists, their behavior can be explained based on a context of impunity, taking into account years of violent actions that end up in only few cases of prosecutions and sentences (seizure of public schools, sport events that end in riots, burnt of rural properties and bombings by anarchic groups, to mention a few) In the case of the peaceful protesters, intuition tell us that there is a general malaise due to the deterioration in their quality of life that has not found any answer from the political representatives, hence the banners that urge for curbing the prescription drugs prices up to addressing criminal activities, something that has been already recorded by public opinion polls14.

 "The biggest single problem in societies aspiring to be democratic has been their failure to provide the substance of what people want from government: personal security, shared economic growth and the basic public services (especially education, health care and infrastructure) that are needed to achieve individual opportunity.
 Proponents of democracy focus, for understandable reasons, on limiting the powers of tyrannical or predatory states.
-But they don't spend as much time thinking about how to govern effectively", warned Fukuyama.
+But they don't spend as much time thinking about how to govern effectively", warned Fukuyama15.

-If we can detect at a domestic level those elements that triggered the conditions for a social unrest, at an international level there are players that belong to the left, specifically Venezuelan leaders headed by Nicolás Maduro, that have jumped on the bandwagon of the alleged end of https://www.cepchile.cl/cep/site/docs/20190612/20190612104953/encuestacep\mayo2019.pdf Fukuyama, F. "At the 'End of History' Still Stands Democracy", in The Wall Street Journal, 6/9/2014.
-In the Chilean "model of neoliberalism that excludes people", based on a democracy of institutions and an open economy where the individual freedom is expressed in different forms.
+If we can detect at a domestic level those elements that triggered the conditions for a social unrest, at an international level there are players that belong to the left, specifically Venezuelan leaders headed by Nicolás Maduro, that have jumped on the bandwagon of the alleged end of the Chilean "model of neoliberalism that excludes people"16, based on a democracy of institutions and an open economy where the individual freedom is expressed in different forms.
 These same statements have been amplified in the social media aiming at an alleged existence of a destabilizing regional process coordinated from Caracas and that have also found an echo in Peru and Ecuador, with recent protests; this is an argument used by Maduro himself, when he blames demonstrations in this country to "imperialism", that is to say, the government of the United States, at that time.
 And we should remember that the late Hugo Chávez used petrodollars in order to get regional support; something that is barely possible in a country like Venezuela that is bankrupt.